Hello! Hello hello hello, and welcome to a new series of posts I'll be working on.

 The only other real downside is that you need to time your attacks well, and you will have poor elemental attacks compared to other weapons.
 Also, if you have a new guy running around without a care in the world, he may be sent flying by your golf swing.
 On top of this, you won't be cutting tails, so consider picking up a second or third weapon.

-MH3 Notes: From this point onwards, the Hammer drains stamina.
+MH3 Notes: From this point on, the Hammer drains enemy stamina.
 MHW Notes: You can do a Sonic the Headgehog Spin Jump Attack by charge-sliding down a hill or climbing a shroom wall and releasing.
 This will let you mount monsters.

 My Experience: At first I never liked the hammer when I tried it ONCE in MH3U without a lick of knowledge on how to use it.
 However, one day, I decided, "Imma try hammer." in MH4U.
 What happened was I found a pretty fun weapon.
 It is the go-to for impact damage, but also my personal main.
 I'd even consider myself an expert in it, but that's just me bragging.
 First, like the GS, you do not want to do weaker hits as much.
 However, the difference is "as much" because even the weaker hits are useful sometimes, even just do do a simple stagger or flinching attack.
 The second, is to pick a cutting weapon to cover your bases, as tail severs may spell a difference between getting an armor set after the hunt and not.
 Whether the hammer is your primary or secondary, these things are crucial in going to the next part.
 With this out of the way, we'll talk about your best combo.
 Your best combo is third level charge (hold R2), then, while moving forward, release, aiming for the head.
 You will spin up to six times, and depending on the spin, when you hit triangle, you will end it with a different hit.
 Aim for the sixth spin/hit, but the fifth also works.
 Hit triangle, and you will deal a "golf swing" which deals excellent damage.
 This combo can potentially stun monsters if every hit makes contact.
 Do this if you want that to happen, then continue to use it.
 Alternatively, if you find you have distance, do a second level moving charge to do a dash attack.
 A little known fact is that you have two third level standing charges.
 With at least one charge, press circle, and your hammer head will glow.
 This, from my experience, tends to increase the damage of all charges.
 However, it also changes the standing third level charge attack to a faster, two-hit vertical attack.
 This special charge ends if you either get hit or sheathe, so use it with care.
 Besides this, the sliding attack...
 FUN.
 I love to do this when I know I can and want to do multiple hits and/or mount.
 Get into a third level charge and start sliding, release and you will launch yourself into the air, spinning like Sonic the Hedgehog and dealing upwards of seven or eight charged hits.
 This can break backs and mount, and is just really cool.
 The real surprise of the hammer is its mobility.
 Unlike the GS, it has a surprising move speed, even while charging.
 The GS has you stop in your tracks, but this one lets you move while making charges.
 Whatever one may say about it, the Hammer is really fun, really powerful, quite mobile (maybe not DB level, but quite mobile), and the absolute go-to for impact damage.
 My only downside with it is that if you are running around with a level 3 charge, waiting for the perfect hit, it feels less mobile.
 The more you move around with it out, the less mobile and damaging it starts to feel.
 Further, it's a bit of a one-trick-pony.
 Nothing really stands out besides it being impact damage and being really strong.
 Maybe the moves?
 But even so, there are arguably cooler moves on other weapons like, say, the SA.

-Power: 4 (Less in MH2) Mobility: 2 Dodge or Block: Dodge Support: Yes Range: Close Reach: Long Type: Impact Availability: MH2 Onwards
+Power: 4 (Less in MH2) Mobility: 2 Dodge or Block: Dodge Support: Yes Range: Close Reach: Long Type: Impact General Role: Mid-Range Support DPS Similar Game: Aura Kingdom's Bard, Echo of Soul's Bard, Eden Eternal's Support Classes Availability: MH2 Onwards

 The weapon of the support player.
 Before picking up this weapon, PLEASE MAKE SURE YOU HAVE OR ARE ABLE TO GET FLUTE EXPERT OR HORN MAESTRO ON YOUR ARMOR.
 These skills add one minute to the effects of the HH.
 The only other thing you need is a good memory.